 - Hospital staff training and support.

 This scheme is a pioneer scheme, with evidence so far suggesting that around 2,250 tonnes of PVC could be recycled by collecting oxygen masks, oxygen tubing and anaesthetic masks alone.
-Recomed won the Innovyn 2016 sustainability award and the 2017 National Recycling Award for waste prevention.
+Recomed won the Innovyn 2016 sustainability award, the 2017 National Recycling Award for waste prevention and the 2017 CIWM Sustainability and Resources Award for best recycling project.
 We’re now exploring what other medical plastic devices could be recycled.